 We undertake relevant advocacy work with stakeholders identified in our advocacy structure including the GLA and planning authorities and their Design Quality Panels.
-We work with reputable architects, urban designers, landscape architects, ecologist and qualified engineers on all our schemes who have a proven track record in placemaking, integrated blue and green infrastructure solutions to improve nature and residents wellbeing.
+We work with reputable architects. urban designers, landscape architects. ecologist and qualified engineers on all our schemes who have a proven track record in placemaking, integrated blue and green infrastructure solutions to improve nature and residents wellbeing.

-In 2020 the Group achieved a third Gold Level award in the NextGeneration sustainable housing benchmark report and was ranked as the leading housebuilder nextGeneration-initiative.co.uk - helpfully our placemaking score improved compared to the previous benchmark.
-Our CEO, Planning Director, and Sustainability Director continue to be involved in designed-related industry groups to strengthen the importance of placemaking, which can be seen in the COVID-19 timeline in the CEO introduction of the Sustainability Report here.
-For example, the Supply Chain Sustainability School (SCSS) Wellbeing Special Interest Group (SIG), published the wellbeing in the environment guide featuring
+In 2020 the Group achieved a fourth Gold Level award in the NextGeneration sustainable housing benchmark report for the second successive year and was ranked as the leading housebuilder nextgeneration-initiative.co.uk - helpfully our placemaking score improved again compared to the previous benchmark.
+Our CEO, Planning Director, and Sustainability Director continue to be involved in design-related industry groups to strengthen the importance of placemaking, which can be seen in our timeline.
+The double-materiality review reiterated the importance of placemaking to our stakeholders.